Småland Artillery Regiment: Training areas

 The regiment had its training area from 1896 on Tånga Hed and from 6 June 1898 in Skillingaryd training area.
 The regiment also had exercise activities at Kronheden and Barnarp in Jönköping during the years 1940–1945.
 On 1 July 1985, the management of Skillingaryd training area was transferred to Småland Regiment (I 12/Fo 17).

 Heraldry and traditions

 Coat of arms

 The coat of arms of Småland Artillery Regiment (A 6) from 1977 to 1985.
 Blazon: "Or, the provincial badge of Småland, a double-tailed lion rampant gules, armed and langued azure, in the forepaws a crossbow gules, arrowhead argent, bow and string sable.
 The shield surmounted two gunbarrels of older pattern in saltire or.
 The gunbarrels may be sable."

 Colours, standards and guidons

 A standard was presented to the regiment by His Majesty the King Gustaf V on his birthday on 16 June 1938.
 The heritage of the regiment was passed on by Northern Småland Regiment (I 12) after the disbandment.
 From 1 July 2000, the traditions of the Småland Artillery Regiment are kept by the Artillery Regiment (A 9).

-Commanding officers

-Commanding officers from 1895 to 1985.